phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 </table>

-Plotting the confusion matrix shows that there is still confusion between the shark and mata rays.
+Plotting the confusion matrix shows that there is still confusion between the shark and mantarays.
 Some images might have left to be cleaned.

 ```python